satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # How-to-Install-and-set-up-Ambilight-on-LG-webOS
+Installation instructions and settings for PicCap (hyperion-webos) and HyperHDR/Hyperion

 # Note:
 My guide covers all possible scenarios and hardware configurations.
 That’s why it might seem a little too complicated to some users.